Understanding Scrum Team in an Agile Environment

 - Making sure that the team knows the backlogs items

-- Prioritizing backlog items in a way that helps achieve milestones efficiently
+- Prioritizing backlog items in a way that helps achieve project milestones efficiently

 - Representing the requirements of the customers